BillSnook/cweb/README.md

 arguments, usually set as 'become daemon' as a mnemonic, with the command.
 In the system file /etc/rc.local, there should be a line at the end like:
 ./full/path/to/program/mtrctl become daemon
-This line should be commented out to prevent the program from becoming a daemon.
+This line should be commented out to prevent the program from becoming a daemon at startup.

+Currently I2C is not used and we are switching to tof camera for testing vl53l0x, wrapper, and actions are being eliminated and manager for i2c may not be needed.

 mtrctl